-- Sequence is also available from this URL: http://tinyurl.com/ex1blast - Try using the BLAST search with this sequence
+- Sequence is also available from this URL: http://tinyurl.com/ex1blast - Navigate to the BLAST search and run the search with this sequence.
+The BLAST search will return records for sequences that are similar to your input sequence.

-• Which blast program should you use? (hint: try different Blast programs, just keep in mind that you have a nucleotide sequence so you have to use an appropriate BLAST program).
+• Which BLAST program should you use? (hint: try different BLAST programs, just keep in mind that you have a nucleotide sequence so you must use an appropriate BLAST program).